Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### AWS Status - Service Health Dashboard

-* Shows all regions, all services health
+* Shows all regions, all services current status information on service availability
 * Shows historical information for each day
 * Has an RSS feed you can subscribe to

+!!! note

+    Not personalized information so may not be relevant to you No proactive notification of scheduled activities

 ### AWS Personal Health Dashboard

-* AWS Personal Health Dashboard provides **alerts and remediation guidance when AWS is experiencing events that may impact you**.
+* AWS Personal Health Dashboard provides alerts and remediation guidance when AWS is experiencing events that may **impact you**.
-* While the Service Health Dashboard displays the general status of AWS services, Personal Health Dashboard gives you a personalized view into the performance and availability of the AWS services underlying *your AWS resources*.
+* While the Service Health Dashboard displays the general status of AWS services, Personal Health Dashboard gives you a **personalized view** into the performance and availability of the AWS services underlying *your AWS resources*.
+* Also provides proactive notification to help you plan for scheduled activities
 * The dashboard displays relevant and timely information to help you manage events in progress and provides proactive notification to help you plan for scheduled activities.

 ### Amazon Managed Service for Prometheus

-* Prometheus is an open-source monitoring system and time series database
+> Prometheus is an open-source monitoring system and time series database

 * Use the open-source Prometheus query language (PromQL) to monitor and alert on the performance of containerized workloads
 * Automatically scales the ingestion, storage, alerting, and querying of operational metrics as workloads grow or shrink
 * Integrated with Amazon EKS, Amazon ECS, and AWS Distro for OpenTelemetry

 ### Amazon Managed Grafana

-* Grafana is an open-source analytics and monitoring solution for databases
+> Grafana is an open-source analytics and monitoring solution for databases

 * Highly scalable, highly available, and fully managed service Grafana
 * Provides interactive data visualization for your monitoring and operational data
 * Visualize, analyze, and alarm on your metrics, logs, and traces collected from multiple data sources